Ralph Willis letter: Aftermath

 After the election, Willis chose to move to the backbench and announced his retirement from Parliament prior to the 1998 election.

-According to legal gossip sheet Justinian in 2002, leftwing writer Bob Ellis in Goodbye Jerusalem: night thoughts of a Labor outsider (1997) claimed that the Ralph Willis letter was the cause of Keating's defeat.
+According to legal gossip sheet Justinian in 2002, left wing writer Bob Ellis in Goodbye Jerusalem: night thoughts of a Labor outsider (1997) claimed that the Ralph Willis letter was the cause of Keating's defeat.
 An anonymous writer named "Theodora" wrote that Waterfront (2002) by Anne Davies and Helen Trinca had regaled Ellis's "rant".

-In 2019, the Saturday Paper reported that the forgery was the work of university students.
+In 2019, The Saturday Paper reported that the forgery was the work of university students.
 Nicola Gobbo, later to be known as Lawyer X, first came to public attention during the campaign.
 Gobbo, then a Young Labor member, publicly claimed that the forger was a then-Liberal staffer and later Senate president Scott Ryan, who had intended for the forgery to pass initial inspection then rebound on Labor.
 Gobbo backed up her story with a statutory declaration, but Ryan denied the claim.